Matrix and LayersWorkshop with Ron Pokrasso

 The studio includes printing presses, printing inks, plate material and all the other common materials for making monotypes will be at your disposal during whatever hours the host studio sets.
 It is a long list.
-Some 22x30” Arches 88 paper is included, This is a dry paper printmaking workshop which Arches 88 does brilliantly and is how Ron works on his own prints.
-For most people it is enough paper to complete the workshop.
+Also included per participant are 5 sheets of 22x30” Arches 88 paper plus 2 12x16″ photopolymer plates.
+Arches 88 does brilliantly and is how Ron works on his own prints.
+For most people it is more than enough paper to complete the workshop.
 For those who need lots of paper during the workshop it is for sale at highly competitive pricing.

 What to Bring

-Note your General Studio Fee is used to provide an extensive array of relevant shop needs, including: ink, ink knives, modifiers, cleaning supplies, paper towels and rags, tarlatan, newsprint, mat knives, aprons, some drawing acetates, india ink, and a thorough list of other communal creative printshop needs.
-What is not covered by your fees are printing papers and other non-communal printing supplies such as specialized plates.
+Note that a portion of your registration fee is used to provide an extensive array of relevant shop needs, including: ink, ink knives, modifiers, cleaning supplies, paper towels and rags, tarlatan, newsprint, mat knives, aprons, some drawing acetates, india ink, and a thorough list of other communal creative print shop needs.
+What is not covered by your fees is additional printing papers and other non-communal printing supplies such as specialized plates.
 As described below paper and other items you might want for your own are available at excellent prices and are listed at Shop Supplies.
 Additional, items are constantly being added.

 - Water base brushes – a variety of sizes to suit your working style